christpv/elementor-extension/README.md

-# elementor-extension-wptips-tutorial
+# elementor-extension
-Elementor Extension Created for a blog post written by me on https://wptips.dev
+Elementor Extension Created for a blog post